nedeljkovignjevic/chatbot/README.md

 <br />

 ## Usage
-Most common use case for this type of chatbot is answering frequently asked questions that visitors on some website may have.<br />
+Most common use case for this type of chatbot is answering frequently asked questions<br />
+that visitors on some website may have.<br />
 I'm using it mostly for fun as meme generator :D
 <br /><br />